paulsinclair51/briteTest/README.md

 A typical test executable includes:

-- A test orchestrator (`main`) function that opens the report, invokes test functions, writes category results, and closes the report.
+- A test orchestrator (`main`) function that opens the report, invokes test group functions, writes category results, and closes the report.
-- Multiple test functions that execute the tests.
+- Multiple test group functions that execute the tests.
 - The LiteTest API and framework files (`litetest.h`, `litetest.c`).
 - The headers and source files for the project being tested.

-Recommended: Put the orchestrator function in one source file and each test function in its own source file.
+Recommended: Put the orchestrator function in one source file and each test group function in its own source file.

-When executed, LiteTest produces a report grouped by category, including:
+When executed, LiteTest produces a report summarizing tests by category, including:

 - Pass/fail/fault counts per category.
 - Totals across all categories.